Pelosi meets Singapore leaders at start of Asia tour

 Pelosi’s delegation includes U.S. Reps.
 Gregory Meeks, chairman of the House Foreign Affairs Committee; Mark Takano, chairman of the House Committee on Veterans’ Affairs; Suzan DelBene, vice chair of the House Ways and Means Committee; Raja Krishnamoorthi, a member of the House Permanent Select Committee on Intelligence and chair of the Subcommittee on Economic and Consumer Policy of the House Committee on Oversight and Reform; and Andy Kim, a member of the House Armed Services and Foreign Affairs Committees.

 Soo reported from Hong Kong.
-Associated Press writer Kim Hyung-jin in Seoul, South Korea, contributed to this report.
+Associated Press writers Kim Hyung-jin in Seoul, South Korea, and Joshua Boak in Washington, D.C., contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.